eProsima/Fast-DDS-docs/docs/fastdds/rtps_layer/rtps_layer.rst

 Released Payloads can be reused for another :class:`CacheChange_t`.
 This reduces memory allocation operations at the cost of higher memory usage.

+During the initialization of the History, |HistoryAttributes::initialReservedCaches-api|
+Payloads are preallocated for the initially allocated :class:`CacheChange_t`.

 **PREALLOCATED_WITH_REALLOC_MEMORY_MODE**

 Payloads are guaranteed to have a data buffer at least as large as the maximum between the requested size and |HistoryAttributes::payloadMaxSize-api|.
 Released Payloads can be reused for another :class:`CacheChange_t`.
 If there is at least one free Payload with a buffer size equal or larger to the requested one,